 The flavors in this dish, from Bon Appetite, are exquisite.
 Even Luke ate every bite with the chef’s full complements.
 His only suggestion was to use ahi instead of albacore tuna, and I happen to agree with him.
 I also didn’t use three cups of olive oil, as the recipe suggested.
 Rather, I used enough to make the vinaigrette.

 For the complete recipe and a photo that is much prettier than mine, click here.

 Another Cuisine at Home recipe, I don’t change much from the original suggestions, which can be found in one of my old blog posts.You can play around with the chimichurri, all depending on what fresh herbs you might be growing.

-I owe this delicious find to my husband, who has a love for quinoa.
-Originating from Epicurious, there’s little need to revise much of anything.
-They are simple to make and delicious – and they don’t fall apart like lots of veggie burgers.
+Originating from Epicurious, there’s little need to revise much of anything in this delicious recipe.
+They are simple to make and delicious — and they don’t fall apart like lots of veggie burgers.
 The recipe makes about 12, as the website suggests, and they taste wonderful the next day heated up for lunch.

 Sushi! (aka Asian Infused Tuna)

 This happened to be Luke’s favorite meal of the summer, especially since he was instrumental in helping me prepare it.
 You need sushi grade tuna for this dish that is served atop fresh, toasted bread.
-Originally in Jamie Oliver’s The Naked Chef Takes Off, a similar recipe can be found here.
-I use fewer chilis, less lime and add some garlic, too.
+Originally in Jamie Oliver’s The Naked Chef Takes Off, I use fewer chilis, less lime and add some garlic, in my version.